johnae/spook/README.md

 colors = require "ansicolors"
 fs = require 'fs'

-notify = require('notify')!.add 'terminal_notifier', 'notifier'
+-- The terminal_notifier comes built-in, the 'notifier' however is -- something just required from disk in the package.path. notify = require('notify')!.add 'terminal_notifier', 'notifier'

--- spookfile_helpers is not included inside the spook binary, -- it's rather just some helpers in a file in this repo.
+-- spookfile_helpers is not included with the spook binary, -- it's rather just some helpers in a file in this repo.
--- In general it's probably a good idea to keep helpers around -- in some other file.
+-- In general it's probably a good idea to keep helpers around -- in some file you require.
+These helpers are generally very -- useful in a test-runner context.
 {
   :until_success
   :command